cwru-pat/macro_lightning/docs/index.rst

 Constraining Dark Matter Models with Lightning
 ##############################################

 Welcome to ``macro_lightning``, the code-base for a paper on constraining macroscopic dark matter models with observations of lightning on Earth and Jupiter.
-If you are looking for the paper, `click here <www.google.com>`_ (TODO add link).
+If you are looking for the paper, `click here <https://arxiv.org/abs/2006.16272>`_.

 Macroscopic dark matter (macros) is a broad class of alternative candidates to particle dark matter.
 These candidates would transfer energy to matter primarily through elastic scattering.
 A sufficiently large macro passing through the atmosphere would produce a straight channel of ionized plasma.
 If the cross-section of the macro is :math:`\sigma_x \gtrapprox 6\times10^{-9} \rm{cm}^2`, then under atmospheric conditions conducive to lightning (eg. a thunderstorm) the plasma channel would be sufficient to seed a lightning strike with a single leader.